DapperLib/Dapper/Readme.md

     queryParams.AddDynamicParams(objectOfType2);
 ```

-Any object passed into `Execute` or `Query` functions that supports the `IDynamicParameters` interface will pull parameter values from this interface.
+When an object that implements the `IDynamicParameters` interface passed into `Execute` or `Query` functions, parameter values will be extracted via this interface.
 Obviously, the most likely object class to use for this purpose would be the built-in `DynamicParameters` class.

 List Support
 ------------